MaxGreil/rnaseq/README.md

 This pipeline is designed to:

 * map given reads to a genome
-* create a count matrix of mapped reads for subsequent RNA-Seq analysis
+* create a count matrix of mapped reads for subsequent RNA-Seq analysis in R
 * do a quality control of the created files

 ### Pipeline overview